Intro to Buddhism & Meditation in Portland

 - Lineage: General Tibetan / Vajrayana

 - Notes: This is an actual college in SE Portland with master’s degrees and semester long courses.
-Those courses are a bit pricey, though they have two weekly donation-based events (the Sunday morning is usually led by Portland’s only “Rinpoche” – roughly defined, someone recognized as the reincarnation of a great sage).
+Those courses are a bit pricey, though they have two weekly donation-based events (the Sunday morning is often led by Portland’s only “Rinpoche” – roughly defined, someone recognized as the reincarnation of a great sage).

 - Lineage: Newar Vajrachariya (Nepalese)